jgscripts/fivem-artifacts-db/README.md

 Please provide some evidence which shows what is broken - a link to a Cfx GitHub issue, screenshots or error logs would be ideal.

+## API

+Looking to integrate this into a script, updater or other service?
+You can consume the website in JSON format here: https://artifacts.jgscripts.com/json

-## Website
+## Website & Sharing

+You can share this site with people to help them download the right artifacts here: https://artifacts.jgscripts.com/

 If you want to make an improvement to the site itself, feel free to submit a PR with that too :)

-## Sharing

-You can share this site with people to help them download the right artifacts here: https://artifacts.jgscripts.com/